-Simulator Care
+Alloy Wheel and Simulator Care

-The care and maintenance of your stainless steel wheel product is simple and requires no special material or products.
-All products are constructed of highly polished 304L stainless steel.
+The care and maintenance of your alloy wheels or stainless steel wheel products is simple and requires no special material or products.
+Alloy wheels are aluminum, and wheel liners are constructed of highly polished 304L stainless steel.
 Timely care and cleaning will keep them looking great for many years.
 We suggest the following care:

-- 1. Clean your wheel cover/liner on a regular basis to keep road dirt from building up. - A. Rinse with clean water to remove loose dust and dirt. - B. Clean with a mild soap and water solution.
+- 1. Clean your wheels/cover/liner on a regular basis to keep road dirt from building up. - A. Rinse with clean water to remove loose dust and dirt. - B. Clean with a mild soap and water solution.
 (Any non-abrasive household detergent works fine.)
 Apply with cloth, sponge, or soft bristled brush.
-Use solution liberally to avoid surface scratching due to trapped dirt on the applicator.
+Use solution liberally to avoid surface scratching due to trapped dirt on the applicator. - C. Rinse thoroughly with clean water to remove excess soap and dirt. - D. Repeat above steps as required. - E. If stubborn stains persist, such as road tar, brake dust, oil, etc., use only a product compatible with stainless steel.
+An over-the-counter window cleaner (like Windex) will often remove foreign material.